Improving LLM Agents with Reinforcement Learning on Cryptographic CTF Challenges: Prompts used in the paper

 \subsection{Prompt 1: Challenge Story Generation Prompt}

-The following prompt was used to instruct the language model to generate a short narrative for each cryptographic challenge.
+The following prompt was used to instruct the LLM to generate a short narrative for each cryptographic challenge.
 The variable \texttt{CIPHER} is replaced with the name of the cipher used in the instance, and \texttt{VULNERABILITY} is an optional string describing the nature of the weakness being exploited.

 \begin{promptbox}[Prompt 1: Challenge Story Generation Prompt] Write a \textbf{very short} ($\leq$ 30 words) back-story for a crypto challenge that uses the \texttt{CIPHER} cipher \texttt{VULNERABILITY}.